-Upon notification of a harassment or discrimination complaint where the complainant self-identifies, the Administrator shall:
+Upon notification of a harassment or discrimination complaint where the complainant self-identifies, the campus Administrator shall:

-- 1. Inform the Board of Director's Chairman immediately. - Authorize the investigation of the complaint and supervise and/or investigate the complaint.
+- 1. Inform the Head of School. - Authorize the investigation of the complaint and supervise and/or investigate the complaint.
 The investigation will include interviews with a) the complainant; b) the accused; and c) any other persons the Administrator has reason to believe have relevant knowledge concerning the complaint.
 This may include victims of similar conduct. - 3.
 Review information gathered through the investigation, to determine whether the alleged conduct constitutes sexual or other forms of harassment; considering all information, the totality of the circumstances, including the conduct and the context in which the alleged incident(s) occurred. - 4.
 Report the results of the investigation and determination as to whether harassment occurred to appropriate persons including the complainant, the accused, the supervisor, or director.
-If discipline is imposed, the discipline will not be communicated to the complainant.

-- 5. Any student or employee who has been found, after investigation, to have engaged in behavior that VCS deems inappropriate or in violation of this policy will be subject to discipline, which may include immediate suspension or termination. - 6.
+If discipline is imposed, the discipline will not be communicated to the complainant. - 5.
+Any student or employee who has been found, after investigation, to have engaged in behavior that VCS deems inappropriate or in violation of this policy will be subject to discipline, which may include immediate suspension or termination. - 6.
 Take reasonable steps to protect the victim and other potential victims from further harassment. - 7.
-Take reasonable steps to protect the victim from any retaliation because of communicating the complaint. - 8.
-Inform the Board of Directors.
+Take reasonable steps to protect the victim from any retaliation because of communicating the complaint.

-Upon notification of a harassment or discrimination complaint where the complainant does not self-identify (typically, this would be received through the online portal), the Administrator shall:
+Upon notification of a harassment or discrimination complaint where the complainant does not self-identify (typically, this would be received through the online portal), the campus Administrator shall:

-- 1. Inform the Board of Director's Chairman immediately, as appropriate. - 2.
-Authorize the investigation of the complaint and supervise and/or investigate the complaint to the extent possible.
+1. Inform the Head of School immediately, as appropriate.

+- 2. Authorize the investigation of the complaint and supervise and/or investigate the complaint to the extent possible.
 Note that this situation can and must be handled differently, given that the complainant is not available for interview.
 At the discretion of the Administration, the investigation may include interviews with a) the accused, and b) any other persons the Administration has reason to believe may have relevant knowledge concerning the complaint.
 This may include victims of similar conduct. - 3.
 Review any information that was able to be gathered through the investigation to determine whether the alleged conduct constitutes harassment or discrimination; considering all information, the totality of the circumstances, including the conduct and the context in which the alleged incident(s) occurred. - 4.
 Report the results of the investigation and determination as to whether harassment or discrimination occurred to appropriate persons including the accused, the supervisor, or director. - 5.
 Any student or employee who has been found, after investigation, to have engaged in behavior that VCS deems inappropriate or in violation of this policy will be subject to discipline, which may include immediate suspension or termination. - 6.
-Take reasonable steps to protect other potential victims from further harassment and discrimination. - 7.
-Inform the Board of Directors, as appropriate. - 5.
+Take reasonable steps to protect other potential victims from further harassment and discrimination. - 5.
 False harassment complaints, or negative behavioral responses to complainant after making complaint, will result in appropriate disciplinary action.
-In all listed examples above, disciplinary action may include discharge from employment or dismissal from school.
+In all the examples listed above, disciplinary action may include discharge from employment or dismissal from school.